-When an iron rod is heated from one end, the heat tends to spread and reach the opposite end of the rod after some time.
+When an iron rod is heated at one end, the heat tends to spread and reach the opposite end of the rod after some time.
 One of the common misinterpretations is that the energy transfer only takes place from the hot end of the rod to the cold end of the rod; however, the truth is that both the cold and hot ends of the rod exhibit thermal radiations in the environment.
 The difference is that the hot object radiates more than the colder one.
-Therefore, the net flow of heat is from hot end to cold end.
+Therefore, the net flow of heat is from the hot end to the cold end.
 This is one of the finest examples that effectively demonstrates Stephan-Boltzmann law in real life.

 The sparklers make use of the Stephan-Boltzmann law to emit glittery chemical particles in the environment.
 When a firecracker or a sparkler is lit, it undergoes a significant increase in temperature.
 According to the Stephan-Boltzmann law, the temperature of the object is proportional to the energy radiated by it, which is why the sparkler appears less shiny in the beginning and gets lustrous afterwards.

 4. LPG Gas Stove